mild-blue/txmatching/documentation/README.md

 This case can handle also an antibody in the form of DP*[01:01;02:02].
 It uses an algorithm that parses the specific antibodies against alpha and beta chains.
+After parsing, most double antibodies are decomposed into separate chains and analyzed as normal single antibodies.
+The remaining double antibodies for a positive crossmatch must have a positive crossmatch for each of their chains.
 In case there is some unclear case it raises a warning and requires an immunologist to check the correctness of the algorithm result.